spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/configure-vertex.md

 {% info_block warningBox "Test the configuration" %}

-To ensure accuracy and compliance with tax laws, We highly recommend thoroughly testing the Vertex integration.
+To ensure accuracy and compliance with tax laws, we highly recommend thoroughly testing the Vertex integration.

 {% endinfo_block %}